You don’t have a time problem. You have a fit problem.

 Energy failure: right task, wrong time

 A schedule can be realistic and specific and still fall apart if it ignores biology.
-Schmidt, Collette, Cajochen, and Peigneux reviewed circadian rhythms in human cognition and found that cognitive performance varies by 15-30% across the day depending on whether tasks align with your natural energy peaks [5].
+Schmidt, Collette, Cajochen, and Peigneux reviewed circadian rhythms in human cognition and found that cognitive performance varies significantly across the day depending on whether tasks align with your natural energy peaks [5].
 Scheduling analytical work during your post-lunch trough isn’t a neutral decision.
 It’s an active productivity tax.
 Roenneberg and colleagues’ research on human chronotypes further demonstrates that biological timing preferences are largely genetically determined and resistant to voluntary override [9].

 “Time-of-day significantly impacts cognitive performance across multiple domains, with measurable performance decrements when individual chronotype and task timing are misaligned.” – Schmidt, Collette, Cajochen, and Peigneux [5]